xiix0/scam/README.md

+Fine day for friends.
-There was a phone call for you.
+So-so day for you.